3 The Operational Review (see Apple Case Study

 The latter's goal is a qualitative one, to serve the customer, rather

 than a quantitative one, to increase sales revenue per se.
-Resources are
+Resources,

 Serving the Customer: